How Much is a Red Light Ticket in Florida? Know the Costs and Consequences

 Ticket Costs in Florida

-Please note that these figures are approximate and can change over time.
-It is always best to consult the specific jurisdiction where the red light violation occurred to obtain the most accurate information.
+Keep in mind that these figures are just an approximation which may change over time.
+The best thing to do would always be to consult the particular jurisdiction where the red light violation took place to get the most accurate information.

 Consequences Beyond the Fine